contentful-userland/awesome-contentful/README.md

 * [mc.uploader][45] - A tool to upload markdown files with frontmatter to contentful
 * [contentful-emails][48] - A tool using Contentful to fastly build a coding-free tool for emails' content management.
 * [contentful-proxy][contentful-proxy] - An authentication and caching proxy for the Content Delivery API written in Node.js using [Zeit.co's micro](https://github.com/zeit/micro).
+* [contentful-utils][contentful-utils] - A CLI tool helping you with common content modeling tasks.

 ## Other useful libraries